bpawlin1/enivData/README.md

 - Add in a dynamic way to add more sensors.

 - Develop a user registration page.
+- Add page pagination on all results table
 - Develop admin functions

   - Clear database for mutiple timeframes (day/week/month/year)